aws-actions/amazon-ecs-render-task-definition/README.md

         cluster: my-cluster
 ```

-If your task definition file holds multiple containers in the `containerDefs`
+If your task definition file holds multiple containers in the `containerDefinitions`
 section which require updated image URIs, chain multiple executions of this action
 together using the output value from the first action for the `task-definition`
 input of the second: